MollyAdamsson/elevated-eats/README.md

 ### Profiles

 * As a user I can view statistics about a specific user: bio, number of posts/recipes, follows and users followed so that I can learn more about them
-* As a user I can view other profiles contact information so that I easily could contact them if I wanted to
 * As a user I can view other users profiles so that I can see their posts and learn more about them
 * As a logged in user I can edit my profile so that I can change my profile picture and bio
 * As a user I can tell if I am logged in or not so that I can log in if I need to